kovidgoyal/calibre/manual/customize.rst

 You should not change the files in this resources folder, as your changes will get overwritten the next time you update calibre.
 Instead, go to :guilabel:`Preferences->Advanced->Miscellaneous` and click :guilabel:`Open calibre configuration folder`.
-In this configuration directory, create a sub-folder called resources and place the files you want to override in it.
+In this configuration folder, create a sub-folder called resources and place the files you want to override in it.
 Place the files in the appropriate sub folders, for example place images in :file:`resources/images`, etc. calibre will automatically use your custom file